 Tom and David Gardner continue to operate not only as co-founders but writers and analysts for their newsletter services.
 Many of these newsletters have their own writers and managers, but the brothers are the most identified and synonymous with The Motley Fool brand.

 Is Motley Fool Legit?

 The question always arises as to whether Motley Fool is legit.
-Can you actually make money with their service(s)?
+There are plenty of Motley Fool reviews and testimonials, but we are aiming to answer the question – Can you actually make money with their service(s)?
 That all depends on your entry and exits.
 The Company tracks its picks against the S&P 500 index has a benchmark for comparison to show how they outperformed by over 5X.

 Company Track Record